kiranwood/LHL-SQL-Project/QA.md

 - Lack of understanding the data
   - Data is very confusing, lots of missing data and not a lot of info on what each column means.
   - Can cause missing info due to the lack of knowledge on the columns
-  - Required making assumptions that may not be entirely accurate based on the data
+  - Required making assumptions based on the data that may not be entirely accurate
+- Duplicate data
+- Null Data
--
+- Valid data values

 ## QA Process:

-First started with turning all the CTE's into views.
+First start with turning all the CTE's into views.

+Then check for duplicate data